Implement these tips and guidelines into your Knights of Columbus Soccer Challenge to ensure fun, fairness, and success!

 |Competition Soccer Balls||SC-2||$125|

-When ordering materials, please use the online request form when available; or mail or fax a Requisition Form (#1) to the Supply Department.
+When ordering materials, please use the online request form when available; or mail or fax a Requisition Form (#1).

 Orders made online or faxed in should not be mailed because it may result in duplicate order.
 Please allow four weeks to ensure delivery by the event.